-As well as a nod to the traditional, there are modern facilities like power showers, Nespresso machines and baskets of L’Occitane products.
+As well as a nod to the traditional, there are modern facilities like power showers, Nespresso machines and ecological toiletries made with Vervain and Bergamot essential oils to promote calmness.
 All rooms have a discreetly positioned 22” plasma TV and share the small DVD library in the salon; the TV is local only, rather than satellite.

 Guests also share the salon, with sofas and armchairs, and the large garden with its picnic tables and scarlet parasols.